Times of Your Life

 "Times of Your Life" is a popular song and advertising jingle made famous in the 1970s by Canadian singer Paul Anka, who recorded it in 1975 for an album of the same title.
 It was written by Roger Nichols (melody) and Bill Lane (lyrics).

 Kodak created an advertising campaign in 1975 that featured Anka singing a jingle entitled "Times of Your Life".
 While the tune was being heard across the United States in a commercial, Anka decided to record and release it as a single in late 1975.
 The song became a hit in the U.S., reaching number seven on the Billboard Hot 100 chart in February 1976 and remaining in the Top 40 for 12 weeks.
 The previous month, "Times of Your Life" had spent one week atop the Billboard easy listening (adult contemporary) chart, Anka's only recording to do so.
 It was Anka's twelfth and final Billboard Top Ten hit.

 Anka began including the song in his concert appearances, particularly during his shows in Las Vegas, Nevada.
-The performance of the song is often accompanied by a video montage featuring Anka and his family and friends.
+The performance is often accompanied by a video montage featuring Anka and his family and friends.
 In 2015, Anka's recording was used in a series of retrospective promos for the final season of the AMC television series Mad Men.

 In 2021, the song was featured in a commercial for Downy.

-In 2022, the song was used in the Apple TV+ series “Severance” in Episode 7.
+In 2022, it was used in the seventh episode of the Apple TV+ series Severance.